junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 **A TYPICAL CHILD HEALTH CHART SHOWING A CHILD’S PROGRESS:**

-This baby was healthy and gained weight well for the  rst 6 months of life, because his mother breastfed him.
+This baby was healthy and gained weight well for the first 6 months of life, because his mother breastfed him.

 At 6 months, the mother became pregnant again and stopped breastfeeding him.
 The baby was fed little more than corn and rice.
 He stopped gaining weight.

 At 10 months he developed chronic diarrhea and began losing weight.
 He became very thin and sick.